-Computing and Network Services (CNS) provides information technology solutions in support of the University of Alberta's teaching and learning, research, administrative, and public service goals.
-CNS services are based on an infrastructure comprised of a fast fiber optic backbone network and the client/server model of distributed computing.
+Computing and Network Services (CNS) provides information technology solutions to support the University of Alberta's teaching and learning, research, administrative, and public service goals.
+CNS services are based on an infrastructure composed of a fast fiber optic backbone network and the client/server model of distributed computing and a highly knowledgeable staff essential to building and operating this complex environment.